-- 1. Press and hold auxiliary decompression switch (1) on right control panel then operate the rear auxiliary hydraulic levers (2) to relieve pressure at rear auxiliary fittings (3). - 2.
-Perform "Shut-Down Procedure" on page 4-5. - 3.
-Connect hoses to auxiliary fittings.
+- 1. Press and hold auxiliary decompression switch (1) on right control panel then operate the rear auxiliary hydraulic lever (2) corresponding to the circuit needed for decompression (either #1 or #2 if dual rear auxiliary equipped) to relieve pressure at rear auxiliary fittings (3).

+- 2. Perform Section Shut-Down Procedure.

+- 3. Connect hoses to auxiliary fittings.